Happy dog smiling

 • Lethargy

-• Red or Pale Gums
+• Red or pale gums

-• Vomiting or Diarrhea
+• Vomiting or diarrhea

-If you notice any of these signs, act quickly to cool your dog down.
-Move them to a shaded or air-conditioned area, provide fresh water, and contact Plant City Animal Hospital at (813) 752-3073 if symptoms persist.
+If you notice these symptoms, move your dog to a cooler area, provide fresh water, and contact Plant City Animal Hospital in Plant City, FL at (813) 752-3073 if symptoms persist.

-• Always have fresh, clean water available for your dog to stay hydrated.
+• Always providing fresh, clean water

 Recent Posts